snadim02/snadim02.github.io/_posts/2021-04-01-entry-closet.md

 ![Closet](../assets/img/frontcloset05.jpg){: .mx-auto.d-block :}

-The stepstool is also accessible to our toddler and the folding chairs accessible for the grown-ups.
+The [stepstool](https://www.amazon.com/Rubbermaid-RMS-2-TRV205044-Steel-Stool/dp/B01B9K23WC/) is also accessible to our toddler and the folding chairs accessible for the grown-ups.

 **Bulk food storage** was essential during the pandemic when the grocery options were buy (1) a restaurant-supply quantity or (2) nothing.
-These days, we're using these large food-safe bins (see below) for storing all sorts of dried goods, and they're great!
+These days, we're using these [large food-safe bins](https://www.amazon.com/gp/product/B01BLKPDHM/) (see below) for storing all sorts of dry goods, and they're great!
 I cut some [transparencies](https://www.amazon.com/dp/B091BVB3GF) to make pockets (and cover the ugly "don't fall in" warning labels), then slid labels in.

 ![Closet](../assets/img/frontcloset04.jpg){: .mx-auto.d-block :}